Investing, Investing Basics

 A non-registered account is an investment account that does not offer any tax advantages.
 When you sell a stock in a non-registered account, you must report any capital gains or losses on your income tax return.

-Imagine you purchased 100 shares of a company’s stock at $50 per share in a non-registered account, for a total cost of $5,000.
-A few years later, you decide to sell the shares for $100 each, resulting in a total sale value of $10,000.
+Suppose you bought 100 shares of a company’s stock at $50 per share in a non-registered account, totaling $5,000.
+After a few years, you decide to sell the shares at $100 each, resulting in a total sale value of $10,000.
 In this case, you would have a capital gain of $5,000 ($10,000 – $5,000).
 As mentioned earlier, only 50% of this gain would be taxable, meaning you would need to include $2,500 in your taxable income for that year.

 How Can I Reduce my Capital Gains Tax Burden?